Aroma Development in Champagne: The Journey from Fruit Bomb to Maturity Dream

 • Complex spice: Gingerbread spices, cinnamon, cloves

-A Krug Collection 1990, which I recently had the opportunity to taste after 30 years, showed this development in perfection.
-The fruit had matured to dried apricots and raisins, joined by truffles, leather, and a fascinating earthy minerality.
+A Krug Collection 1990, which I was recently able to try after 30 years, showed this development to perfection.
+The fruit had matured to dried apricots and raisins, joined by truffle, leather and a fascinating earthy minerality.

 Development Timelines: What Happens When?